 A Mount Vernon hotel

-My favorite Knox County Restaurant
+My favorite Mt.
+Vernon, Ohio Restaurant

 Need somewhere for dinner?
 I dined at the Alcove Restaurant.
 It’s a Mount Vernon classic- they’ve been in business over 100 years!
 I filled up on one of the best cheeseburgers and a slice of peanut butter pie (holy calories!).
 The Alcove has been recently updated and the swanky interior feels worlds away from small-town Ohio.

 Have you been to Knox County or Mount Vernon, Ohio?
-What’s your favorite hiking spot or restaurant?